wayneIBM/vpc-on-classic/errors.md

 ## classic_access_vpc_account_not_VRF_enabled
 **Message**: Account must be VRF-enabled to create a classic access VPC.

 The linked classic account is not VRF-enabled.
 A classic access VPC requires the linked classic account to be VRF-enabled.
-To enable your account for VRF, please refer to [VRF on IBM Cloud](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).
+To enable your account for VRF, refer to [VRF on IBM Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc#vrf-conversion).

 ## default_address_prefix_not_found
 **Message**: Default address prefix not found.